 In Baltimore, we are working through our very own Rales Center to end health barriers to academic success and provide glasses to city students, among other initiatives.
 We have a new program in our Emergency Department to interrupt the cycle of youth gun violence.
 We also launched Y2Connect, a website and app designed to connect Baltimore youth to local health services and resources.
 Our new outpatient hemodialysis center, the only one of its kind in Maryland, will allow families to stay local for treatment at our world-class facility.

-On the surgical side, our premier multidisciplinary Center for Intestinal Rehabilitation and Cure Using Science is dedicated to the study and care of children with short bowel syndrome.
+On the surgical side, our premier multidisciplinary THRIVE center is dedicated to the study and care of children with short bowel syndrome.
 We are developing other centers of excellence in colorectal, fetal medicine and pediatric surgical oncology, among others.
 Our new pediatric cardiac ICU is devoted to the care of children with congenital heart disease and other cardiac conditions, and our Pediatric Burn Center is designated Maryland’s regional pediatric burn center.

 We continue to deliver unparalleled patient care and conduct research across the spectrum, bringing new therapies that have increased the survival and quality of life for thousands of children.
 And we’re extremely grateful to our donors for allowing us to nurture our research pipeline to accelerate development of these new therapies.